 Improving access to mental health for low-income patients and caregivers in low- and middle-income countries, addressing the lack of proper diagnosis and treatment of mental illness and related conditions.

-The Foundation supports projects to improve access to mental health services for patients and caregivers in low- and middle-income countries.
+The Foundation seeks to partner with organizations to help improve access to mental health services for patients and caregivers.
 With the growing prevalence of mental illness among some of the most vulnerable populations, the Foundation seeks to address the lack of proper diagnosis and treatment of mental illness which can occur co-morbidly.
+Stay tuned for funding updates.

 Access to simple, affordable interventions